andressrg/ember-cli-deploy/docs/v0.5.x/deployment-strategies-overview.md

 Do you want to:

 * upload your assets to a different place than your index.html?
-* push your index.html to redis S3?
+* push your index.html to redis or S3?
 * deploy your whole application to a SaaS platform like Firebase hosting?
 * gzip your assets before uploading them?
 * notify your team members of a successful deploy